Zhengtong Emperor Zhu Qizhen — Captive of both Nomadic Enemy and His Own Brother

 Battle of Life and Death of the Ming Empire

 Yexian, the lord of Oriats Mongols became quite angry, so he led his best cavalry troop marched toward the capital city Beijing.

-Despite of many of the Ming’s brave generals and warriors fought intensively again them and sacrificed their lives in battlefields, Yexian’s troop arrived Beijing easily.
+Despite many of the Ming’s brave generals and warriors fought intensively again them and sacrificed their lives in battlefields, Yexian’s troops arrived in Beijing easily.

 Ming’s entire royal family and government were surrounded inside of the Beijing city, by the aggressive nomadic troop.